rhiot/rhiot/docs/readme.md

 #### Sample chat application

 The MQTT cloudlet quickstart is in fact a simple chat application.
 Clients can send the messages to the chat channel by subscribing to the broker and sending the messages to the `chat` MQTT topic.
+To send some messages to the chat you can use the standalone [MQTT.js](https://www.npmjs.com/package/mqtt) client:

+    mqtt pub -t 'chat' -h 'localhost' -m 'Hello, this is the IoT device!' mqtt pub -t 'chat' -h 'localhost' -m 'I just wanted to say hello!' mqtt pub -t 'chat' -h 'localhost' -m 'Hello, IoT device.
+Nice to meet you!'

 The clients can subscribe to the chat updates by listening on the `chat-updates` MQTT topic - whenever the new message has been sent to the chat, the clients registered to the `chat-updates` will receive the updated chat history.